nikhilxsunder/fedfred/SECURITY.md

 - All Anaconda downloads use HTTPS (TLS) by default
 - Conda-forge provides checksums for package verification
-- Install securely using: `conda install nikhil.sunder::fedfred`
+- Install securely using: `conda install -c conda-forge fedfred`

 ### GitHub Releases